MicrosoftDocs/learn/learn-pr/contributor/contribute-docs-browser/includes/1-introduction.md

 ## What you'll be doing

-In this module, you’ll dive into what it means to contribute to Microsoft Learn and the impact that contributors can have.
-You’ll define the key steps and tools necessary to make changes to open-source Microsoft documentation articles.
+In this module, you'll dive into what it means to contribute to Microsoft Learn and the impact that contributors can have.
+You'll define the key steps and tools necessary to make changes to open-source Microsoft documentation articles.
 You’ll set up your account to start sharing your knowledge and practice the contribution process by editing an open-source article.
 Finally, you’ll learn how to submit your changes for review and publishing.

 > [!NOTE]
 > Microsoft employees and vendors have additional contribution and workflow options.
 More information can be found at the end of this module.